MicrosoftDocs/winrt-api/windows.management.update/windowsupdateitem_updateid.md

 ## -description

-The unique ID associated with an update to identify it.
+Gets the unique ID associated with an update (in order to identify it).

 ## -property-value

+The unique ID associated with an update (in order to identify it).

 ## -remarks

 ## -see-also

 ## -examples